 Solutions for the Past, Present and Future

-For positive pressure ventilation (PPV) in firefighting and other industrial ventilation jobs requiring portable fans, today’s Ventry® PPV Fans have the same fundamental elements as the first models made almost three decades ago: efficient propellers; open-flow guards; and the patented three-legged designs.
+For positive pressure ventilation (PPV) in firefighting and other industrial ventilation jobs requiring portable fans, today’s Ventry® PPV Fans have the same fundamental elements as the first models made three decades ago: efficient propellers; open-flow guards; and the patented three-legged designs.

 However, we also regularly innovate and—here’s what’s really different—we do not just apply innovations to one new model; we apply all improvements to all models, adding value and making every Ventry Fan even better, year after year after year.